talon-one/TalonOne.cs/docs/ManagementApi.md

 > string ExportLoyaltyLedger (DateTime rangeStart, DateTime rangeEnd, string programID, string integrationID, string dateFormat = null)

-Export a customer's loyalty ledger log to a CSV file
+Export a customer's loyalty ledger log to CSV file

 Download a file with a customer's ledger log in the loyalty program